 Strawberries are a great source of vitamin C, and they help strengthen the immune system, maintain good vision, prevent wrinkles, and aids in weight control.

 The good news for plant lovers is that you can grow them indoors with proper care.

 A well-drained, slightly acidic, and moist soil with a sunny window is considered an ideal condition for the growth of strawberries indoors.
-Expect your strawberries to be ripe in not more than 3 months.
+Expect your strawberries to be ripe in less than three months.

 Tomatoes are one of the most versatile veggies which you may need in many of your dishes.
 You can grow fresh tomatoes all year long in your indoor garden by simply maintaining the ideal conditions for its growth.